Recurrent Memory Transformer: Results

+To get an understanding of memory operations, learned by RMT for algorithmic tasks we visualise attention maps for copy and reverse tasks (\cref{fig:mem_operations}).
 In each RMT attention map sequence tokens are preceded by read memory, located at the top left corner, and followed by write memory at the bottom right.
-Lines at the central part of (a), top image shows classic attention of token sequence to itself, but the bottom line represents the operation of writing of sequence tokens to memory in straight order.
-When completing reverse, the (a), bottom image model learns to write the sequence in the reversed order, which is in line with common sense.
+Diagonal at the central part of the fig.\ref{fig:mem_operations}(a) (top) shows classic attention of token sequence to itself, but the bottom diagonal represents the operation of writing of sequence tokens to memory in straight order.
+When completing reverse (fig.\ref{fig:mem_operations}(a) bottom) the model learns to write the sequence to the memory in the reversed order, which is in line with common sense.

-When it comes to reproducing the target sequence, model accesses memory, \cref{fig:mem_operations} (b) and writes to the output sequence.
-Another operation (c) is rewriting from read memory to write memory.
+When it comes to reproducing the target sequence, the model accesses memory (fig.\ref{fig:mem_operations}(b)) and writes to the output sequence.
+Another operation (fig.\ref{fig:mem_operations}(c)) is rewriting from read memory to write memory.
 It is commonly used by RMT in settings with larger number of segments to keep information about recent segments longer.

-Transformer-XL mechanism of accessing memory (d) does not allow straightforward writing to memory without changing sequence token representations.
-Sequential reading from cache is represented by straight lines on Transformer-XL attention maps.
+Transformer-XL mechanism of accessing memory (fig.\ref{fig:mem_operations}(d)) does not allow straightforward writing to memory without changing sequence token representations.
+Sequential reading from cache is represented by diagonals on Transformer-XL attention maps.
 Using token representations as storage harms model performance in tasks with larger number of segments.
-On reverse with 4 segments Transformer-XL with limited memory size 6, \cref{fig:mem_compression} (b) attempts to mix representations of tokens and read multiple symbols from one cached state in next segments.
-This results in the average accuracy of 0.8 on the given task.
-Despite having the same memory size, RMT manages to compress the whole segment in memory tokens \cref{fig:mem_compression} (a) and achieve mean accuracy 1.0.
+For reverse task with 4 segments Transformer-XL with limited memory size 6 (\cref{app:mem_compression} \cref{fig:mem_compression}(b)) attempts to mix representations of tokens and read multiple symbols from one cached state in the next segments giving average accuracy of 0.8 on the target task.
+Despite having the same memory size, RMT manages to compress the whole segment in memory tokens (\cref{app:mem_compression} \cref{fig:mem_compression}(a)) and achieve mean accuracy 1.